Cotton isn’t a vegetable. It’s what your shirt, pants, and underwear are made of.

 The AHA is an influential organization, and many people follow their recommendations.
 But the real question is: Should you cook with this oil?

 Until the late 1800s, nobody cared much for cotton seeds.
 Cotton fiber was in demand, and the useless seeds were thrown away[*].

 But near the turn of the century, Proctor and Gamble sensed a business opportunity and started incorporating cheap cottonseed oil into their products.
 This effort culminated with the 1911 launch of Crisco — a vegetable shortening now synonymous with the term trans fat[*].

-Over the next 30 years, cottonseed oil got big.
-It replaced lard in many recipes and became the king of vegetable oils.
+Over the next 30 years, cottonseed oil replaced lard in many recipes and became the king of vegetable oils.

-By World War II, however, cottonseed oil was on the way out and soybean oil was on its way in.
+However, by World War II, this oil was on the way out and soybean oil was on its way in.
 Why?
 Simple economics.
 Soybean oil was cheaper[*].

-That’s because, in 1955, Keys unveiled his thesis that saturated fat causes heart disease.
+That’s because, in 1955, Keys unveiled his thesis that saturated fat caused heart disease.
 It wasn’t based on good science, but it still gained traction[*].

 And so, in the name of a healthy heart, the AHA began recommending that people replace saturated fats with polyunsaturated fats.
-Soon, vegetable oils were known as being “heart healthy,” while saturated fats like lard, coconut oil, palm oil, and eggs became synonymous with heart disease[*].
+Soon, vegetable oils were known as being heart healthy, while saturated fats such as lard, coconut oil, palm oil, and eggs became synonymous with heart disease[*].